odoo/technical-training/99-sysadmin/README.md

 ### Stop cleaning session in Python code

 It's a bit tricky to change this behaviour.
 The method consist in a monkey patch of the method.
-Beware that this code will reside in a module, and even if the module is not installed, due the the monkey patch nature of the module, the code will be executed.
+Beware that this code will reside in a module, and even if the module is not installed, due to the monkey patch nature of the module, the code will be executed.

 in session.py: